 It's also worth getting each person to set up voice match properly to train Google Assistant to recognise the different voices in the home.

 - Open the Google Home app

-- Click on the settings icon in the circle within the top section
+- Click on your profile icon in the top right corner

-- Click "Voice Match" to teach Google Assistant your voice and invite others to do the same
+- Follow the instructions to teach Google Assistant your voice and invite others to do the same

 From there you'll also see which devices are included and are capable of recognising your voice.
 Then as long as the voice is recognised, the right account will be used for each person in the home, giving a much more personal experience.